GoogleChrome/developer.chrome.com/site/en/blog/deprecating-unload/index.md

 ### Lighthouse

-[Lighthouse](/docs/lighthouse/) has a [`no-unload-listeners`` audit](https://github.com/GoogleChrome/lighthouse/pull/11085), which warns developers if any JavaScript on their pages (including that from third-party libraries) adds an unload event listener.
+[Lighthouse](/docs/lighthouse/) has a [`no-unload-listeners` audit](https://github.com/GoogleChrome/lighthouse/pull/11085), which warns developers if any JavaScript on their pages (including that from third-party libraries) adds an `unload` event listener.

-{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/Pa6Ag3MTIeFuUdieJaqW.png", alt="Lighthouse audit showing unload handlers in use", width="800", height="262" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/0IbgnaeYF2zHOfhwdVcc.png", alt="Lighthouse audit showing unload handlers in use", width="800", height="304" %}

 ### Chrome DevTools